 This course is fully online and self-paced.
 Learners may start the course at any time and move through the course material at any speed they choose.
 Upon completing this course, learners will earn continuing education credit which may be applied to their current healthcare licensure requirements.
 The Telehealth course is part of Penn Nursing’s new initiative, Aspire, a suite of specialized online courses, and academic products and services designed for individuals and institutions who are dedicated to advancing innovation in health care.

-Penn Nursing is offering its new online training in best practices for telehealth to all health care providers, free of charge.
+Penn Nursing is offering its new online training in best practices for telehealth to all health care providers.
 Each completed course provides two Continuing Education Unit credits.
-Click HERE to learn more; please use the code ASPIRE100 when registering.
+Click HERE to learn more.